 It’s not good hollering about BBQ meat discounts in the vegan section or promoting heavy metal albums side by side with Taylor Swift.
 These may be overly simplistic examples, but it illustrates that you can’t just rely on these displays being big and eye-catching in order to actually maximise sales.

-Marketing strategies’ task is to get people into the store in the first place, be it on the highstreet or online stores like Shoppok.
+Marketing strategies’ task is to get people into the store in the first place, be it on the high street or online stores.
 But once there, the purpose of Pop displays is to maximize in-person customer engagement and elicit a positive response within the shopping experience to draw people’s attention to particular products, brands or special offers.

 Competing for trade

 In a marketplace that’s over-saturated with options, it’s becoming harder and harder to steer consumers’ attention to a singular product that stands out from the rest.
 A company needs to thoroughly not only understand individual customer behaviour but the global consumer and socio-economic trends in order to create visual queues that will actually resonate with your demographic and form a bond between their needs and your product.

 No easy feat!
-And if you just want examples of how even the biggest brands can get this wrong, just think back to the likes of the ill-thought out 2017 Pepsi ad or the out-of-touch Samsung ad featuring a woman running alone at night with headphones in.
-Be it a big budget ad campaign or BOGOF poster, the right display with smart and conscientious visuals can massively boost customer experience and subsequent sales, while the wrong display can do untold damage to a brand reputation.
+And if you just want examples of how even the biggest brands can get this wrong, just think back to the likes of the ill-thought-out 2017 Pepsi ad or the out-of-touch Samsung ad featuring a woman running alone at night with headphones in.
+Be it a big-budget ad campaign or BOGOF poster, the right display with smart and conscientious visuals can massively boost customer experience and subsequent sales, while the wrong display can do untold damage to a brand’s reputation.

 A stand-out display

 These shops work with an interior signs manufacturer to create an aesthetically appealing display, unique to the brand it’s promoting, punchy and to the point.
 These things are seemingly obvious.
-But a great pop display should also be clever, forward thinking and logistically accessible.
+But a great pop display should also be clever, forward-thinking and logistically accessible.
 Timing is key, to ensure that your product promotion is ahead of the curve, not just shifting unsold stock, and since the displays are physical assets, their ergonomics need to be carefully considered.